davidpet/snippets/cpp/Collections/010 - Generic Sequence, Iterable Type - explanation.md

 # Generic Sequence/Iterable Type

-In the above code, we have demonstrated the usage of various generic sequence containers provided by C++.
+In the code, we have demonstrated the usage of various generic sequence containers provided by C++.
 These containers are part of the Standard Template Library (STL) and can be used to store any type of data.

 1. `std::vector`: This is a dynamic array that can grow and shrink at runtime.
 It provides fast access to elements using an index.